osanha/nettix/README.md

 # nettix

-A high-level networking framework built on Netty 3.x for building high-performance asynchronous servers and clients with ease.
+A high-level Netty-based framework for building diverse asynchronous server and client protocols quickly, reliably, and at scale.

 ## Overview

-**nettix** is a high-performance networking framework built on Netty 3.x, designed for developing robust asynchronous servers and clients.
+**nettix** is a high-level networking framework built on Netty 3.x that enables fast and reliable development of high-performance asynchronous servers and clients across a wide range of protocols.

-This framework was originally engineered to develop **high-volume, high-availability ESB (Enterprise Service Bus) hybrid API gateways** in demanding production environments.
-Its core design philosophy was to achieve maximum reliability and performance with **zero external dependencies**, ensuring the networking layer remains self-contained and lightweight.

-While Netty has evolved, `nettix` stands as a record of high-concurrency engineering, having been battle-tested in systems handling massive traffic and complex protocol integrations.
+It was created while building a **RESTful ESB Hybrid API Gateway** from scratch—a system that had to communicate simultaneously with multiple carrier SMSCs, vehicle terminals, and external systems using heterogeneous protocols such as HTTP, WebSocket, REST, SOAP, SMPP, message queues, and proprietary TCP-based messaging.

+Despite protocol differences, most servers and clients ultimately fall into a small set of communication patterns:

+- Long-lived connections vs request/response messaging
+- Connection keep-alive via heartbeat or enquire-link (ping-pong)
+- Automatic reconnection on connection loss
+- Consistent socket configuration, timeout handling, logging, and exception mapping
+- **SSL/TLS as a transparent layer**—any protocol becomes its secure variant (HTTP→HTTPS, WS→WSS, TCP→TLS) by simply adding SSL to the pipeline

+nettix systematizes these recurring patterns into a cohesive high-level API.
+Users focus only on implementing protocol-specific logic, while nettix handles connection lifecycle management, failure recovery, and common communication behaviors in a unified and predictable way.

+The RESTful ESB Hybrid API Gateway built on nettix has been running in **global multi-region high-availability** deployments for over a decade, proven in production environments demanding high performance, high efficiency, and continuous availability.

 ### Key Highlights

-* **Proven Stability:** Successfully managed high-availability distributed systems for over a decade.
+* **Protocol-Centric Abstraction**
+  Build any server or client protocol by implementing only the protocol logic, without repeatedly solving connection and failure handling.

+* **Transparent SSL/TLS Integration**
+  Add security to any protocol by inserting SSL into the pipeline—no protocol-specific changes required.
+Includes unified certificate and keystore management, session reuse, and handshake lifecycle handling for both client and server.

+* **Battle-Tested at Scale**
+  Proven in a RESTful ESB Hybrid API Gateway operating across global multi-region HA clusters for over 10 years, handling massive traffic and complex protocol integrations.

+* **Standardized Communication Patterns**
+  Built-in support for common protocol behaviors such as heartbeats, enquire-link keep-alives, automatic reconnection, and timeout control.

+* **Self-Contained and Lightweight**
-* **Self-Contained:** Built entirely on Netty 3.x to eliminate overhead from external infrastructure.
+  Built entirely on Netty 3.x with zero external infrastructure dependencies.
-* **Protocol Foundation:** Built-in HTTP/WebSocket with a streamlined API for custom protocol implementations (e.g., SMPP, OCPP).

 ## Built with nettix